nsilverio/css-grid/README.md

 - Grid items position and size can be changed either using the abreviation `grid-column` / `grid-row` setting where the item should start, end and its size

+See [11 - Spanning and Placing Cardio](https://github.com/nsilverio/css-grid/tree/master/11%20-%20Spanning%20and%20Placing%20Cardio) for more examples

 ```
   /* Make item 20 start at row 4 and go for 3 */
   .item20 {
     grid-row: 4 / span 3;
   }